8ta4/pun/DONTREADME.md

 - Using the Message Batches API makes processing the massive volume of requests feasible.

+Sure, Claude 3.7 Sonnet might cost more than some alternatives.
+But you get what you pay for.

 > Does `pun` use [a system prompt](https://docs.anthropic.com/en/release-notes/system-prompts)?

 Yep.
 If the list of phrases happens to have words that sound like commands, Claude 3.7 Sonnet might think those words are instructions, instead of just phrases to score.
 So, the system prompt is there to make it crystal clear what's data and what's instruction.